Skip to main content

 hot tar being mopped on a flat roof

 A built-up roof can be your best friend or your worst nightmare.
-There are so many variations or layers of roofing materials that make up a built-up roof system.
+There are many variations or layers of fiberglass roofing materials that make up a built-up roof system.

 Layering the materials is how it got its name.
-The roof is built-up by layering plies of fiberglass roofing and hot tar between each layer.
-This is a short explanation of how it gets installed.
-The basics of a hot tar roof.
+The roof is built-up by layering plies of fiberglass roofing.
+With hot tar mopped between each layer.
+This is the short explanation of how it gets installed.
+The "basics" of a hot tar roof.

-It’s asphalt heated up to 500 degrees and then it gets mopped directly on the roof deck or insulation.
+It’s asphalt heated up to 500 degrees.
+Then we mop it directly on the roof deck or insulation.
 Yep, just like you'd mop a kitchen floor.
-And in-between mopping ,roofers roll out layers of fiberglass roofing while it's still hot.
+And in-between mopping we roll out layers of fiberglass roofing while it's still hot.
 Many built-up roofs are done with 4, 5, or 6 layers of roofing.

 modified bitumen flat roofing

 It's more manageable to maintain or repair if it has a granule surface cap sheet or an asphalt flood coat as a top layer.
-Either way, the existing materials that'll need to be maintained need to have useful life left in them.
-To make any repairs that'll last any length of time.
+Either way, the existing materials on your roof that needs roof maintenance will need to have some useful life left in them.
+That is for us to make any repairs that'll last any length of time.

 Metal roofing is another popular roof for commercial buildings.
 There are 3 main types of metal roof systems: